 Faster ads mean better viewability, which translates to increased revenue.
 Over 100 vendors already support the project, so there’s no lack of demand either.
 Learn more about AMP ads from experts.

 Announced in 2017, Fast Fetch is the mechanism that allows ads on AMP pages to load, on an average, 2.7 seconds faster than legacy ads.
 How?
 By letting the page make ad requests early and retrieving the ads, but only rendering them when the ad slot is in users’ view.

 Fast Fetch rendering reduces latency, increases viewability, and improves the end user experience of your ads.
 All DoubleClick tags on AMP pages support Fast Fetch.
-With Fast Fetch, ads on AMP pages are fetched asynchronously, and only render when they are likely to be viewed by users.
+With Fast Fetch, ads on AMP pages are fetched asynchronously, and only render when they are likely to be viewed by users.Google

 RTC allows up to 5 callouts to targeting servers for each individual ad slot, the results of which are appended to the ad request.
-To use RTC on your ads, the ad network you use must support RTC and Fast Fetch.
-[Source]
+To use RTC on your ads, the ad network you use must support RTC and Fast Fetch.Source

 As an added bonus, RTC is integrated with Prebid Server (Prebid.org’s server-to-server header bidding offering) for ads on AMP pages.
 This allows publishers to access header bidding demand through AMP’s Fast Fetch capability

-3. Built-in Consent Elements
+4. Built-in Consent Element

-In April and early May 2018, AMP Project released two updates that would let publishers build user controls and manage the choices via a new AMP component called <amp-consent>.
+In April and early May 2018, AMP Project released two updates that let publishers build user controls and manage the choices via a new AMP component called <amp-consent>.

 This allows publishers to:

 - Determine if the user should be asked to interact with the control: By specifying a remote URL or another amp component to determine if the user will be prompted to make a choice.